 • Switch off phone, internet etc for 5 minutes,

-• Ground yourself for your busy day ahead,
+• Ground yourself and plan for your busy day ahead,

 • Stretch your legs and go for a 5 minute walk around the block,